TheSystemGuy1337/MAStools/README.md

 Installation is very simple, simply naviagte to releases then download MAStools, then put the .bat file anywhere you want.

 ## FAQ
-Q: Will the RPY3 update break MAStools?
+Q: Will the Renpy8 update break MAStools?

-A: No. MAStools runs independntly of MAS.
+A: No. MAStools runs independntly of MAS, so MAStools will continue to work after MAS migrates to RP8.

 Q: Do I need to install it to the Submods folder?

 A: Absolutely not.
 You can place this anywhere and it will work just fine.
-If you really want to, you can still put it in the Submods folder.
+If you really want to, you can still put it in the Submods folder and MAStools work still work fine (however MAS won't recognize it)

 Q: How do I install submods using this tool?